venkataraokadari/conversational-agent-application-starter-kit/README.md

 ```

 ## Running the application locally
-  The application built on [Node.js](http://nodejs.org/) and uses [npm](https://www.npmjs.com/).
-The you should download and install them as part of the following steps.
+  The application is built on [Node.js](http://nodejs.org/) and uses [npm](https://www.npmjs.com/).
+Instructions for downloading and installing these are included in the following procedure:

+  1. Clone the [Movie Assistant repository](https://github.com/germanattanasio/movie-assistant) into a local folder, and go to that folder.

+  2. If you did not work through the steps in the [Getting Started]() section, follow steps 2 through 8 in that section, editing the `manifest.yml` file in your local clone of the repository instead of in a fork of the repository.

-  1. Create a `.env.js` file in the root directory of your project with the following content:
+  3. Create a `.env.js` file in the root directory of the project with the following content:

   ```js
   module.exports = {